Nubart

 Reasonable structuring of the content

-Usually an audio guide consists of a list or several lists of the different stations along the route.
-Each of these stations contains an audio track and eventually, other multimedia elements, like videos or photos, as well.
+Usually an audio guide consists of one or more lists of the different stations along the route.
+Each of these stations contains an audio track and possibly other multimedia elements such as videos or photos.

-How these lists and stations are structured is of utmost importance for the user-friendly structure of the audio guide.
-At large and complex exhibition sites it is helpful to provide a branched structure, with each branch consisting of a separate list of stations.
+The way in which these lists and stations are structured is of paramount importance to the user-friendliness of the audio guide.
+In large and complex exhibition sites, it is helpful to provide a branched structure, with each branch consisting of a separate list of stations.

 The lists that structure the audio guide should provide clarity and relate to the actual circumstances of the audio tour.
-For example, if the exhibits are divided into two or three floors or two different buildings, it is advisable that the structure of the audio tour takes this into account, as it will make it user-friendly and help visitors to orient themselves.
+For example, if the exhibits are spread over two or three floors or two different buildings, it is advisable that the structure of the audio tour takes this into account, as it will make it more user-friendly and help visitors find their way around.

 However, care should be taken with thematic lists if they do not correlate with the physical exhibition space.
-When designing the user-friendly structure of a digital audio guide, it is important to always keep in mind the route a visitor will take.
-If for example medieval objects share the room with modern history items, it is usually better to prioritize spatial distribution over chronological or thematic congruence.
+When designing the user-friendly structure of a digital audio guide, it is important to keep in mind the route a visitor will take.
+For example, if medieval artefacts share a space with modern history artefacts, it is usually better to prioritise spatial distribution rather than chronological or thematic congruence.

 Nubart's modular system